-There are only a few different psychedelic mushrooms that grow naturally in the Philippines, the most common and popular of which belongs to the genus and species Panaeolus cyanescens.
+Only a few different psychedelic mushrooms grow naturally in the Philippines, the most common and popular of which belongs to the genus and species Panaeolus cyanescens.

-However, there are some less popular Psilocybe cubensis strains that have been collected from around the Philippines as well — the most prevalent of which is the Quezon strain.
+However, some less popular Psilocybe cubensis strains have also been collected from around the Philippines — the most prevalent of which is the Quezon strain.

 The Quezon shroom strain is best known for producing large, dense mushrooms with chunky caps.
 Despite its allure, it’s still fairly challenging to get your hands on spores for this strain in the United States and Canada.